 During operations, the Site will be progressively rehabilitated to create a final landform that is safe, stable and sympathetic to the existing landform to allow the speedy re-introduction of productive grazing and nature conservation land uses.

-The Rocky Hill Coal Project is an investment in our state’s future prosperity.
+The Rocky Hill Coal Project is an investment in our state’s and community’s future prosperity.

 For more information, including Project information sheets, please click here.